Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 ### Overview
 The open forum successfully gathered a diverse range of core values proposed by community members.
 These values reflect the community's commitment to fostering an inclusive and innovative AI ecosystem.
 Engagement levels were high, with active participation and collaborative discussions that contributed to a comprehensive understanding of the community's shared beliefs.

-### Final List of Core Values for Community Approval
+### Final List of Core Values for Community Feedback and Approval
 1. **Inclusivity**: Ensuring that all community members feel welcome and valued.
 2. **Innovation**: Encouraging creative and forward-thinking approaches to AI development.
 3. **Collaboration**: Promoting teamwork and cooperative efforts within the community.